-Rocket Korean Review Summary
+Rocket Korean Review: Conclusion

-We want to love Rocket Korean like we do other Rocket Languages, but our big complaint is the lack of intermediate to advanced lessons.
+We want to love Rocket Korean like we do other Rocket Languages, but our biggest complaint is the lack of intermediate to advanced lessons.
 For the price, you do get a good quantity of information you can access for a lifetime, but you are limited in how far you can progress in Korean.

-In order to become fluent, you will need to find an additional course.
+However, in order to become fluent, you will need to find an additional course.
 This can be a huge inconvenience financially as well as academically when you consider various learning methods between programs.
 Still, if you only need a basic introduction to the language and a few phrases, Rocket Korean will suffice.

 Our Editorial Team is a group of language learning enthusiasts who are passionate about testing new apps and finding the best ways to learn a language.